aaronkyle/social-development/context/thematic-issues/fpic/FPIC_normative-frameworks.md

 * <a id="C169"></a><a href="http://www.ilo.org/dyn/normlex/en/f?p=1000:12100:0::NO::P12100_INSTRUMENT_ID:312314">Convention concerning Indigenous and Tribal Peoples [ILO C169]</a> (1989)

+---

-The International Labour Organisation’s Convention on Indigenous and Tribal Peoples in Independent Countries – 169/1989 refers to the principle of free and informed consent <a href="#ref,C169">[1]</a>:
+The International Labour Organisation’s [Convention on Indigenous and Tribal Peoples in Independent Countries – 169/1989](http://www.ilo.org/dyn/normlex/en/f?p=1000:12100:0::NO::P12100_INSTRUMENT_ID:312314) refers to the principle of free and informed consent <a href="#ref,C169">[1]</a>:

 **Article 6**